 Traditional dentures are designed to come out every night.
 They remain in place by wrapping around your gums and creating a suction effect enhanced by denture paste.
 This can be messy, and if your dentures slip, it can be uncomfortable and inconvenient.
 With implant dentures, your dentures snap into position, secured in place by the implants themselves.
 Your new teeth will look natural and be entirely secure, adding further enjoyment to your daily life.
 To learn more about this procedure, call 843-986-0177.
 We will be happy to meet with you and discuss all your options.

-If you live in Beaufort, SC or the surrounding area, we encourage you to call 843-986-0177 and schedule a consultation so we can examine you and determine if you are a good candidate for this procedure.
+If you live in Beaufort, SC or the surrounding area, we encourage you to call 843-986-0177 or use our online appointment form to schedule a consultation so we can examine you and determine if you are a good candidate for this procedure.